The Neon Philharmonic (album)

 The Neon Philharmonic, subtitled Dedicated to the Baroness d'A, is the eponymous second album by The Neon Philharmonic, again consisting of songs written by Tupper Saussy and sung by Don Gant.
-"You Lied" and "No One Is Going to Hurt You" were released as a single in July 1969.
+"You Lied" and "No One Is Going to Hurt You" were released as singles in July 1969.

 Each song has a brief parenthetical description of the intent of the song.